A/B Test Statistical Significance Calculator

 A posterior probability of greater than 95% is considered to be strong evidence in favor of the hypothesis.

-Know more about the mathematical formula for Frequentist and Bayesian approach in a whitepaper that we wrote on Bayesian A/B testing at VWO.
+Know more about our Bayesian approach in the article series we created on Bayesian A/B testing at VWO.

 Why do we use Bayesian statistics?